 Nonito Donaire Bio

-Nonito Gonzales Donaire Jr., born on November 16, 1982, in Talibon, Bohol, Philippines, is a Filipino American professional boxer known as “The Filipino Flash.”
-He has won multiple world championships in four weight classes, ranging from flyweight to featherweight, and is recognized as the oldest boxer to win a bantamweight world title.
-Donaire is notable for winning world championships in three consecutive decades and holds nine world titles across major boxing bodies.
-His powerful left hook, boxing skill, and achievements have made him one of the sport’s notable figures.
+Nonito Gonzales Donaire Jr., born on November 16, 1982, in Talibon, Bohol, Philippines, is a Filipino American professional boxer widely known by his ring name, “The Filipino Flash.”
+He has captured multiple world championships in four weight classes, ranging from flyweight to featherweight, and is widely recognized as the oldest boxer in history to win a bantamweight world title.
+Donaire is also notable for winning world championships in three consecutive decades, an achievement shared with only a handful of boxing legends.

 Early Life and Background